History of Toddington services

 With Strensham about to open, Kennings wanted another service area, and went back to the same architect.
 The landscape architect was impressed by Kennings' planting and landscaping, but nobody else was.
 Their financial offer was particularly poor, ruling them out.

-Kennings were the only firm to make an effort to fit their plan around the site, although this did create a very restricted plan.
-They would have put a roof on the footbridge.
+Kennings were the only firm to make an effort to fit their plan around the site, although this did create a very constrained layout.
+They would have put a roof on the existing footbridge.
 Their traffic flow was "unworkable", and the 325-seat restaurant was too small.

 Their plan consisted of three separate buildings: two on the southbound side, and one on northbound, which would require additional building work.
 Space would be left for an additional northbound building if required.
-They would invest £275,000 in their plans.
+They would invest £275,000 in their plans (around £5million in 2025).

 Motorway Services Ltd

-The Fortes/Blue Star combination should not have been allowed to bid for the services, as they already owned the adjacent Newport Pagnell.
-However, an exception was made to the new rule because Newport Pagnell was so overloaded.
+The Fortes/Blue Star combination should not have been allowed to bid for this service area, as they already owned the adjacent Newport Pagnell.
+However, an exception was made to the new rule because it was the limited space allocated to Newport Pagnell which had caused all these problems in the first place.

-The second version of the building was the same as the first but with a winged-roof bridge making for "an ugly bridge" and creating "jumbled" roof lines.
+The second version of the building was the same as the first but with a winged-roof bridge, described as "an ugly bridge" with "jumbled roof lines".
 It had a circular transport café forming the end piece of the bridge.
 The restaurant had a hyperbolic parabola roof.
-It also swapped northbound pumps and car parks to create an even longer walk to the restaurant.
+It also swapped the northbound pumps and car parks to create an even longer walk to the restaurant.

-Their bid was let down by a poor financial offer, offering a fixed annual rent of £41,000.
+Their bid was let down by a poor financial offer, offering a fixed annual rent of £41,000 (around £781,646 in 2025).
 Here, they were accused of being extremely clever: at Newport Pagnell, Fortes had agreed to pay a high tax on profits.
 By encouraging people to visit a new, larger site with a fixed rent, they could reduce their contribution to the Ministry considerably.
-They were investing £300,000 in both their plans.
+They were investing £300,000 in both their plans (around £6million).

 Motorway Services Ltd were accused of recycling old designs with no regard for the specifics of the site, not even its gradients.
 They had placed a workshop across the access road.
 The firm did at least have a good reputation for its catering, and they didn't disappoint, with their experience showing in the catering arrangement.